stiantha/DevTools/readme.md

 - Node.js

 ## :zap: Usage
-The website can be used just like bookmarks, saving resources for when you need them.

 ### :electric_plug: Installation
 To install this project, you need to have Node.js and MongoDB installed on your system.
 Then, you can clone this repository and run `npm install` in the project directory to install the necessary dependencies.